 “It was so good, I didn’t even eat my snacks – I was too scared to miss anything.”

 The Education Matinee of The Hunger Games: On Stage successfully broke down financial and cultural barriers for 1,211 students across London and the surrounding counties.
-With a sold-out performance, where 37% were seeing a show for the first time, and positive feedback from teachers and students alike, this initiative fully met its goals of impact and engagement.
+With a sold-out house, 37% of the audience experiencing live theatre for the very first time, and glowing reviews from students and teachers alike, this initiative fully delivered on its goals of impact and engagement.

 Huge thanks to everyone involved with The Hunger Games: On Stage for making this programme possible.